AOMediaCodec/av1-spec/annex.a.levels.md

-## Annex A: Levels
+## Annex A: Profiles and Levels
 {:.no_count}

 ### Overview
 {:.no_toc .no_count}

-Levels specify restrictions on the capabilities needed to decode the bitstreams.
+Profiles and levels specify restrictions on the capabilities needed to decode the bitstreams.

-There is only a single level currently defined in this Specification.
-The level is called level 1.

-Level 1 limits the bitstream to a worst case of roughly a 1080P 60fps 20Mbps stream by the following restrictions:

-  * Width must be less than or equal to 1920.
+The profile specifies the bit depth and subsampling formats supported, while the level defines resolution and performance characteristics.

+#### Profiles

+There are three named profiles:

-  * Height must be less than or equal to 1080.
+  * "Main" compliant decoders must be able to decode streams with Profile equal to 0.

-  * The number of frames per second must be less than or equal to 60 (this includes both output frames and frames that are not output).

-  * The size in bits for an intra frame must be less than or equal to 100,000,000 / 60.

-  * The size in bits for an inter frame must be less than or equal to 50,000,000 / 60.

-  * The number of times the function read_bool is called for an intra frame must be less than or equal to 2 * 100,000,000 / 60.
+  * "High" compliant decoders must be able to decode streams with Profile less than or equal to 1.

-  * The number of times the function read_bool is called for an inter frame must be less than or equal to 2 * 50,000,000 / 60.
+  * "Professional" compliant decoders must be able to decode streams with Profile less than or equal to 2.

+**Note:** Main profile consists of YUV 4:2:0 or monochrome sequences with bit depth equal to 8 or 10.
+High profile consists of YUV 4:4:4 sequences with bit depth equal to 8 or 10.
+Professional profile consists of YUV 4:2:2 sequences with bit depth equal to 8 or 10 or 12, 4:2:0 sequences with bit depth equal to 12, and 4:4:4 sequences with bit depth equal to 12.
+{:.alert .alert-info }

+#### Levels

+TODO: Still under discussion.